 A Denison University education is not just for a living, but for a life.
 Our purpose is to inspire and educate our students to become autonomous thinkers, discerning moral agents and active citizens of a democratic society.
 Through an emphasis on active learning, we engage students in the liberal arts.
 Denison graduates are educated to be curious, resourceful, and reflective.
 They are well prepared for the rapidly changing world of the 21st century.

 The information filed on the Free Application for Federal Student Aid (FAFSA) is used in a formula established by the U.S. Congress that calculates an Expected Family Contribution (EFC).
 The EFC is an amount that the family is expected to contribute toward the educational costs for that academic year.
 Denison uses federal methodology to determine federal need.
 Federal need is computed by subtracting the EFC from the total cost of attendance.
 The difference is the federal need.
-In cases of high federal need, Denison is unable to meet 100% of federal need.

 Total Cost of Attendance (including personal expenses)